AndreaRiboni/AN2DL-Polimi/README.md

 - Ensemble of
   - Transfer Learning with Xception
   - Transfer Learning with EfficientNet

- Up to 86% accuracy
+ Up to 86% accuracy, awarded 5/5
- Awarded 5/5

 ### [Homework 2](https://codalab.lisn.upsaclay.fr/competitions/9056): Time series classification
 After experimenting with purely-convolutional networks, LSTMs, GRUs, BiLSTMs and Transformers, the best model was obtained with a hybrid of pure-LSTM and pure-convolutional